Search | Sitemap | My Museum | Font Size

 Stella Kramrisch Collection, 1994

-The most common image of a buffalo (mahisha in Sanskrit) is Mahishasura, the buffalo demon.
-Son of a buffalo, Mahishasura gained power over the world and plunged it into chaos.
-To destroy him, the gods pooled their energies to create the great goddess Durga.
-Here the many-armed Durga leaps from her feline vehicle and slices through the buffalo's neck, from which the green, horned demon emerges in human form.
-The water buffalo is thought to embody ignorance, laziness, and pollution; it is associated with blood and is the vahana (vehicle) of Yama, God of Death.
-Although domestic water buffalo have long provided milk, agricultural power, and meat across India, ancient texts describe them as a nondomesticated species, representing the chaos of wilderness--and thus the absence of cosmic order.
+This painting, which originated in the western Indian state of Rajasthan, far from Nepal, demonstrates the popularity of the iconic form of Mahishasuramardini across the subcontinent.
+In this colorful illustration, the many-armed goddess leaps from her feline vehicle and slices through the neck of the buffalo demon.
+Splashing out through the blood, the demon emerges in his human form, although green and with horns.
+Across South Asia, the water buffalo is thought to embody ignorance, laziness, and pollution; it is associated with blood and is the vahana (vehicle) of Yama, God of Death.
+Although domestic water buffalo have long provided milk and agricultural power, ancient texts describe them as a nondomesticated species, representing the chaos of wilderness and the absence of cosmic order.